moratodpg/moratodpg.github.io/_pages/about.md

 ---

 I am a Postdoctoral Researcher in reinforcement learning and computer vision at [AiDAPT, TU Delft](https://www.tudelft.nl/ai/aidapt#c871580).
 My research focuses on the investigation and advancement of efficient methods for optimal sequential decision-making under uncertainty and imperfect information.
-My current research projects involve the development of algorithmic platforms relying on Markov Decision Processes, Bayesian Networks, and Deep Reinforcement Learning for managing large-scale engineering systems, with emphasis on offshore wind applications.
+My current research projects involve the development of algorithmic platforms relying on Markov Decision Processes, Bayesian Networks, and Deep Reinforcement Learning for managing large-scale engineering systems.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.